nick87720z/backlight-adaptive/README.md

 #### Calibration

-Update maximum light level to current.
+Update light / backlight ceil to current.
 This may be done either by running with `--calibrate` option or by sending SIGUSR2 to working instance.

 #### Locations